 Things between the two had improved enough that on August 18, 2001, the St. Paul slugger was honored with Dave Winfield Day at Yankee Stadium.
 “Here’s a day we thought we might not see, but it’s here and it’s beautiful,” Winfield said.75 The Yankees unveiled his old number 31 (though they didn’t retire it), painted along the first- and third-base stands, and he was presented with keys for a sports car by his old teammate, Don Mattingly.
 Although Steinbrenner didn’t attend, he did call Winfield, who thanked the Boss for inviting him back.
 “I’m not the one that’s been behind trying to make a Dave Winfield Day at Yankee Stadium,” Winfield told the New York Times.
 “It’s been his doing.
 Things are certainly good now.”76

-Meanwhile, Winfield, who had joined the front office of the San Diego Padres as an executive vice president and senior advisor in 2001, appeared as an analyst on ESPN’s Baseball Tonight from 2009 to 2012, and become the assistant to the Executive director of the MLBPA in 2013, continued to collect honors and accomplishments.
+Meanwhile, Winfield, who had joined the front office of the San Diego Padres as an executive vice president and senior adviser in 2001, appeared as an analyst on ESPN’s Baseball Tonight from 2009 to 2012, and become the assistant to the executive director of the players union in 2013, continued to collect honors and accomplishments.

-He journeyed to Cuba in March 2016 as a representative of Major League Baseball when President Barack Obama visited the island nation, participated in a press conference in Havana with Joe Torre, Derek Jeter, and Luis Tiant and attended an exhibition baseball game between the Tampa Bay Rays and the Cuba National Team.80
+He journeyed to Cuba in March 2016 as a representative of Major League Baseball when President Barack Obama visited the island nation, participated in a press conference in Havana with Joe Torre, Derek Jeter, Jose Cardenal, and Luis Tiant, and attended an exhibition baseball game between the Tampa Bay Rays and the Cuba National Team.80

-In July, the 2016 Major League Baseball All-Star Game at Petco Park was dedicated to Winfield, who had represented the Padres at the San Diego’s first All-Star Game at Jack Murphy Stadium in 1977.
+The 2016 All-Star Game, at San Diego’s Petco Park, was dedicated to Winfield, who had represented the Padres at the San Diego’s first All-Star Game at Jack Murphy Stadium in 1977.

 Away from baseball, as he did with his dealings with Steinbrenner, Winfield set some of the relationships in his equally complicated personal life in order.

-In 1988, he married Tonya Turner in New Orleans, seven years after they had met.
+In 1988 he married Tonya Turner in New Orleans, seven years after they had met.
 Arline, battling cancer, sat in the front row.
-Shortly before she died in October, Winfield established contact with his daughter Lauren Shanel Winfield, who he fathered with Sandra Renfro, a Houston flight attendant in 1982.81 Renfro, who never lived with Winfield, filed a common-law marriage suit against the ballplayer in 1985, after he had supported her for several years.
-Renfro won a $1.6 million judgement against Winfield in 1989.82 It was overturned in 1991, and the two reached a legal agreement in 1995 that decreed that no marriage ever existed between them.
-Winfield agreed to continue $3,500 monthly child support payments,83 and continued to be involved in Shanel’s life.
+Shortly before she died in October, Winfield established contact with his daughter, Lauren Shanel Winfield, whom he fathered with Sandra Renfro, a Houston flight attendant, in 1982.81 Renfro, who never lived with Winfield, filed a common-law marriage suit against the ballplayer in 1985, after he had supported her for several years.
+Renfro won a $1.6 million judgment against Winfield in 1989.82 It was overturned in 1991, and the two reached a legal agreement in 1995 that decreed that no marriage ever existed between them.
+Winfield agreed to continue $3,500 monthly child-support payments,83 and continued to be involved in Shanel’s life.
 Winfield also reconnected with his father.
 Frank attended Arline’s funeral, and with the encouragement of Tonya’s mother, the two began to communicate more frequently.84

 2 Ryan Mink, “Turn2 Foundation Celebrates 10th Anniversary; Jeter’s Youth Outreach Organization Helps Kids,” mlb.com, June 29, 2008.

 5 Tim Kurkjian, “Negro League Players Will Be Recognized at Draft,” ESPN.com, June 4, 2008.
-A group that included Winfield, then Commissioner Bud Selig and MLB executive Vice President for Baseball Operations Jimmie Solomon provided the idea and the inspiration for the June 5, 2008 special draft of former Negro League players.
-Each of the 30 major league teams drafted one surviving Negro League player, representing all of those who were excluded from the major leagues.
+A group that included Winfield, Commissioner Bud Selig and MLB executive vice president Jimmie Solomon provided the idea and the inspiration for the June 5, 2008, special draft of former Negro League players.
+Each of the 30 major-league teams drafted one surviving Negro League player, representing all of those who were excluded from the major leagues.

-6 Rick Reilly, “I Feel a Whole Lot Better Now; Dave Winfield’s 20-Year Baseball Career, Often Touched by Trouble and Trauma, Has Taken A Happy Turn in Toronto,” Sports Illustrated, June 29, 1992.
-Reilly’s incisive interview with Winfield at a time he was a member of the Toronto Blue Jays provides a rich look into Winfield’s personality, his background and his motivations.
+6 Rick Reilly, “I Feel a Whole Lot Better Now; Dave Winfield’s 20-Year Baseball Career, Often Touched by Trouble and Trauma, Has Taken a Happy Turn in Toronto,” Sports Illustrated, June 29, 1992.
+Reilly’s incisive interview with Winfield at a time he was a member of the Blue Jays provides a rich look into Winfield’s personality, his background, and his motivations.

 7 Murray Chass, “Some Slights Endure for Winfield,” New York Times, January 18, 2001: D4.